 For the spring semester mid-term and final thesis reviews, outside reviewers will be invited to provide critical feedback on student work.
-Students will be able to suggest reviewers and every effort will be made to bring together a dynamic group of reviewers who can speak directly to the content of students' theses.
+Students will be able to suggest reviewers for the final reviews and every effort will be made to bring together a dynamic group of reviewers who can speak directly to the content of students' theses.
 All reviewers must be invited by the GSD (Sarah Hutchinson).